newghost/blog/build-chromium-issues.md

                      from v8/src/accessors.cc:28:
-    v8/src/../include/v8stdint.h:34:19: warning: stdio.h: No such file or directory v8/src/../include/v8stdint.h:50:20: warning: stdint.h: No such file or directory In file included from v8/src/v8globals.h:32,
+    v8/src/../include/v8stdint.h:34:19: warning: stdio.h: No such file or directory v8/src/../include/v8stdint.h:50:20: warning: stdint.h: No such file or directory
-                     from v8/src/v8.h:53,
-                     from v8/src/accessors.cc:28:
-    v8/src/checks.h:31:20: warning: string.h: No such file or directory In file included from v8/src/v8utils.h:31,
-                     from v8/src/v8.h:56,
-                     from v8/src/accessors.cc:28:
-    v8/src/utils.h:31:20: warning: stdlib.h: No such file or directory In file included from v8/src/unicode-inl.h:31,
-                     from v8/src/objects.h:37,
-                     from v8/src/elements.h:32,
-                     from v8/src/objects-inl.h:38,
-                     from v8/src/v8.h:60,
-                     from v8/src/accessors.cc:28:
-    v8/src/unicode.h:31:23: warning: sys/types.h: No such file or directory In file included from v8/src/elements.h:33,
-                     from v8/src/objects-inl.h:38,
-                     from v8/src/v8.h:60,
-                     from v8/src/accessors.cc:28:
-    v8/src/heap.h:31:18: warning: math.h: No such file or directory In file included from v8/src/v8.h:64,
-                     from v8/src/accessors.cc:28:
-    v8/src/mark-compact-inl.h:32:20: error: memory.h: No such file or directory In file included from v8/src/v8.h:52,
-                     from v8/src/accessors.cc:28:
-    v8/src/../include/v8.h:478: error: 'uint16_t' has not been declared v8/src/../include/v8.h:484: error: 'uint16_t' has not been declared v8/src/../include/v8.h:487: error: 'uint16_t' does not name a type v8/src/../include/v8.h:493: error: 'uint16_t' does not name a type v8/src/../include/v8.h:822: error: 'FILE' has not been declared

 I have removed the out folder before corss compile chromium, trying fix by rebuild chromium on x86, first, rollback the ~/.gyp/include.gypi and .bashrc, and reboot.